Souwy/Index/README.md

 # Index: how does it work?
 Keep this index as a pinned tab. ctrl+click on any link.
+[New repository](https://github.com/new) to add anything in each section.
+Don't forget to update one of the below sections with a link to the repo.

 * [**Wiki of the class**](#Wiki-of-the-class): the logbook of the class.
 What were the subjects of each day, example, links, snippetstudies, etc.
 * [**JS-reference**](#JS-reference): where pieces of code are studied.
 Where snippetstudies go.